Tibetan quake victims fight China government land grab

 The eco-tourism plans have fuelled fears of a mass influx of Han Chinese, few of whom learn Tibetan.

-"If this large-scale migration is realized, then it will have a very large impact on the traditional culture of ethnic Tibetans," said Tsering Woeser, a Tibetan writer based in Beijing.
+"If this large-scale migration is realised, then it will have a very large impact on the traditional culture of ethnic Tibetans," said Tsering Woeser, a Tibetan writer based in Beijing.

 Though Tibetan residents say they have secured some financial help from the government, many are critical of the pace and the policies of reconstruction.